 Shape is the outline of the diamond, like marquise, pear, or oval.
 Don’t confuse it with Cut — many people do.

-Symmetry is the exactness of the balance and evenness of the diamond's shape and face.
+Symmetry is the exactness of the cut design’s execution, including the balance and evenness of the diamond’s shape and placement of the facets.

 The Table is the flat facet in the top part of a diamond.